Living Here and Now

 Instead, listen to your thoughts with mindful awareness.
 You will see the evanescent nature of feelings and thoughts, that they are fleeting, all impermanent.
 And then you can begin to realize that just because you have a feeling or thought doesn’t mean you have to believe it—much less act on it—and certainly not get caught up in a whole stream of them.
 You can release the mind of some of its more dangerous patterns.
 Observing the mind with mindfulness brings liberation.

-After you learn to see what’s in your mind and learn to release or disidentify with the unhealthy patterns, you discover a deeper level of liberation.
+After you learn to see what’s in your mind and learn to release or disidentify with the unhealthy patterns, you will discover a deeper level of liberation.
 My teacher Sri Nisargadatta explained it like this: “The mind creates the abyss and the heart crosses it.”
-When you rest in the present moment with mindfulness, you open to a presence which is timeless and beyond the understanding of thought.
-It’s by returning to the awareness beyond thoughts that you experience real healing.
+When you rest in the present moment with mindfulness, you open to a loving presence which is timeless and beyond the understanding of thought.
+It’s by returning to the awareness beyond thoughts that you experience true healing.
 When your mind and heart open, you realize who you are, the timeless, limitless awareness behind all thought.